Family Caregiving Tips: Cooking for Your Loved One

 150 pounds ÷ 2.2 = 68.18 x 0.8 = 54.5 ≈ 55 grams protein daily

-Choose lean, high-quality protein foods such as fish, poultry, lean meats, eggs, low-fat dairy and legumes.
+Choose lean, high-quality protein foods such as fish, poultry, lean meats, eggs, low-fat dairy beans, peas, lentils, nuts and seeds.
 Table 2 shows how many grams of protein are in a specific portion sizes.
 The amount of protein in foods can be found on the Nutrition Facts label.

 Table 2.
 Grams of Protein in Specific Portion Sizes